My first trip Read more [...]

 Place Category: Trip Reports

 I first visited South Africa in 2002 for a two week mammal trip.
-I went back for another 10 days in 2007, a few more days – just to Plettenberg Bay – in 2008, and I spent two weeks working there in 2009 (and squeezed in a couple of weekends for mammal watching)> I returned for a fortnight over Christmas 2016 and spent about half the trip chasing mammals.
+I went back for another 10 days in 2007, a few more days – just to Plettenberg Bay – in 2008, and I spent two weeks working there in 2009 (and squeezed in a couple of weekends for mammal watching).
+I returned for a fortnight over Christmas 2016 and spent about half that trip chasing mammals.

 I love South Africa.
 The crime problems I’ve heard so much about aren’t apparent out of the cities (or perhaps I am just blissfully naive); the national parks in the south were stunning and quite different to the more traditional bushscapes of the Kruger, and southern Africa generally.
 The desert is glorious; the food can be delicious and is always cheap and there is excellent wine.
 It is a much easier and cheaper country to travel round than the few other places in Africa I’ve been.
 And, last but not least, some great mammals too!